-Amazon Prime Day 2022 is coming!
-I can't wait to share with you some of the best prime day deals for teachers.
-Plus, I'll be giving a brief overview of how I use them in the classroom, too!
-Tell me in the comments some of your prime day deals found and how you're using them!
+Amazon Prime Day 2025 is coming!
+I'm excited to share some of the best Prime Day deals for teachers with you.
+Additionally, I'll provide a brief overview of how I utilize them in the classroom.
+Please share some of your Prime Day deals found in the comments and let us know how you're using them!

 This site contains affiliate links.
-This simply means if you buy something using my link, I will receive a very small portion of the sales.
+This means that if you buy something using my link, I will receive a small portion of the sale.
 The price of the item is the same whether it is an affiliate link or not.
-It is my promise to you that I only recommend products or services I believe will add value to my readers.
+I promise you that I only recommend products or services that I believe will add value to my readers.
 By using the affiliate links, you are helping support my Website, and I genuinely appreciate your support.
 Tell your friends!

 The Best Deals on Amazon – How Can They Be Used

-Paper Mate Gel Pens: I use these pens to grade assignments, take notes in spirals, and give them to students for small groups or as prizes from the prize bin.
+Paper Mate Gel Pens: I use these pens to grade assignments, take notes in spiral notebooks, and give them to students for small groups or as prizes from the prize bin.

 Astrobrights Mega Collection Colored Paper: I think this is a must-have, period.
-In all of my years of teaching, I have found this paper to be of better quality than the colored paper provided by the school.
+Throughout my years of teaching, I have found this paper to be of higher quality than the colored paper provided by the school.
 I use these to print newsletters, signs, calendars, labels, math and reading stations, and more!

-Expo Low Odor Dry Erase Markers, 12 Count: It goes without saying if you have a dry erase board you always need dry erase markers.
+Expo Low Odor Dry Erase Markers, 12 Count: It goes without saying that if you have a dry erase board, you always need dry erase markers.
 Whenever I find a good deal on markers, I snatch them up!
-I use them all year long on my own board BUT I also give my students a marker at the beginning of the year for their personal dry-erase boards.
+I use them all year long on my board, BUT I also give my students a marker at the beginning of the year for their personal dry-erase boards.

-Super Sticky Easel Chart Paper: After having the spiral chart paper and the tear and stick paper, tear and stick is the way to go.
+Super Sticky Easel Chart Paper: After having the spiral chart paper and the tear-and-stick paper, tear-and-stick is the way to go.
 It is simply much easier.
-While this may not seem like a “cheap” deal, four pads for $68 is much nicer than 2 pads for $40.
-My school doesn't provide these so I always look to get more bang for my buck.
+While this may not seem like a “cheap” deal, four pads for $68 is much more affordable than two pads for $40.
+My school doesn't provide these, so I always look to get more bang for my buck.
 I use these for everything in class!!

 Self-Adhesive Velcro Dots: Once again, an item I've been using for almost a decade.
-I stick them to my library bins with the labels, I stick them to the walls to attach moveable posters and charts, and I even stick them to items on student desks and my closet doors where I display student work!
+I stick them to my library bins with labels, I stick them to the walls to attach movable posters and charts, and I even stick them to items on student desks and my closet doors, where I display student work.

-Have you shopped the Prime Day sale?
+Have you taken advantage of the Prime Day sale?
 Did you find anything good?
 Please let me know below!

 PIN ME